univention/univention-corporate-server/doc/manual/computers/umc.rst

    * - Network
      - The host can be assigned to an existing network object.
-Information on the IP configuration can be found in :ref:`networks-introduction`.
+Information on the IP configuration can be found in :ref:`network-objects`.

    * - MAC address
      - The MAC address of the computer can be entered here, for example